seL4/docs/processes/index.md

 can be found on this page.
 Note that these are generalisations and may be different for a particular project/repository.

+The processes described here are managed by the [seL4 Foundation](https://sel4.systems/Foundation/).

 ## Development processes

 Developing trustworthy systems requires identifying critical, trusted, system components and ensuring that they: